AJIEKCX/DeclarativeSnackbar/README.md

 }
 ```

-3. Show a snackbar message from anywhere in your app:
+3. Show a snackbar message from anywhere in your app (in the presentation layer — ViewModel, etc.):

 ```kotlin
 GlobalSnackbarComponent.show(